noah1400/SmartTracker/server/README.md

 ## Overview

-The database comprises three main tables:
+The database comprises four main tables:

 1. **Users**: Stores user information and credentials.
 2. **Projects**: Stores data related to projects on which users are working.
 3. **Time Entries**: Logs individual user's time entries for various projects.
+4. **Token Blacklist**: Stores JWT tokens that have been invalidated before their expiration.

 ### Users Table